seinecle/blog/_posts/2022-12-23-chatgpt-consequences.md

 In the middle to long term (aka in 10 years and more), I would expect that ChatGPT will introduce changes analog in scope to what Internet has caused (1), and maybe more (2).

-(1) Changes similar to what Internet has caused Business wise, I would expect profound transformations in professions and industries, just like the GAFAs emerged with Internet.
+(1) Business wise, I would expect profound transformations in professions and industries, just like the GAFAs emerged with Internet.
 ChatGPT will allow us to interact with a system which is seemingly omniscient - that has to open new sources of productivity, new markets, newx expectations, and develop new kinds of consumer behavior.

-(2) Maybe more
-Until 2020, I was just shaking my head when discussing "Strong AI" in class.
-Strong AI is AI that is self conscious and has its own goals, independently from the direction of humans.
-Very much aking to a life form.
+(2) Until 2020, I was just shaking my head in disbelief when discussing "Strong AI" in class.
+Strong AI is an AI that is self conscious and sets its own goals, independently from the direction of humans.
+Very much akin to a life form.
 With ChatGPT, the demonstration is now made that we don't need an AI that would be truly self-conscious to be perfectly human-like when interacting with us*.
-An AI simulating consciousness achieves the same result.
+An AI simulating consciousness can achieve the same result.
 So, give it 3, 5 10 or 20 years more of development, and ChatGPT could well become an autonomous agent.
 Actually, I'd bet on it.

-*actually, many acknowledge that "true self consciousness" is too high a bar - we, humans, aren't even truely and completely self-conscious.
+*actually, many acknowledge that "true self consciousness" is too high a bar - we, humans, are far from being truely and completely self-conscious.

 # About me